GET YOUR FREE CONSULTATION NOW:

 The result?
 He missed the refund window, but avoided garnishment, stopped the bleeding, and took control of his finances.

-“I receive random calls from the accounting department just to see if things are going well and if ever I’m not able to make my monthly fee on time, they adjust their calendar in order to keep me worried free.
+“I receive random calls from the accounting department just to see if things are going well and if ever I’m not able to make my monthly fee on time, they adjust their calendar in order to keep me worry free.
 Thank you, Precision Tax Relief, for making my life more manageable and less stressful.”

-Delinquent vs. Non-Filer: What is the Difference?
+Delinquent vs. Non-Filer: What Is the Difference?

 Not all back taxes are treated the same.
 The IRS separates people into two groups:

-- Delinquent filers: You filed your return but did not pay what you owed.
+• Delinquent filers: You filed your return but did not pay what you owed.

-- Non-filers: You never filed a return at all for that year.
+• Non-filers: You never filed a return at all for that year.

 When Does Tax Debt Expire?

 The IRS does not have forever to collect what you owe.
 In most cases, they have 10 years from the date they assess your tax debt to collect it.
-This countdown starts when your return is processed or when an IRS Substitute for Return (SFR) is filed.
+This countdown starts when your return is processed or when an IRS Substitute for Return is filed.

 This 10-year period is called the Collection Statute Expiration Date (CSED).
 Once it passes, the IRS can no longer legally collect that debt, unless something extended the clock.